stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Uh, I-- yeah, again I don't really... like, for example, I really enjoyed one where, uh, I ended up being sort of like a grey-skinned, horned, sort of troll thing.
+Yeah, again I don't really... like, for example, I really enjoyed one where I ended up being sort of like a grey-skinned, horned, sort of troll thing.

 #### BEN